MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/how-dlp-works-between-admin-centers.md

 - In the <a href="https://go.microsoft.com/fwlink/p/?linkid=2059104" target="_blank">Exchange admin center</a>, you can create a DLP policy to help protect content only in Exchange.
 This policy can use Exchange mail flow rules (also known as transport rules), so it has more options specific to handling email.
 For more information, see [DLP in the Exchange admin center](/exchange/security-and-compliance/data-loss-prevention/data-loss-prevention).

-DLP polices created in these admin centers work side by side - this topic explains how.
+DLP policies created in these admin centers work side by side - this topic explains how.

 ![DLP pages in Security and Compliance Center and Exchange admin center.](../media/d3eaa7e7-3b16-457b-bd9c-26707f7b584f.png)